 - Proof of payment of the registration and tuition fees

-- Copies of all academic qualifications, exam results required for university study
+- Copies of all academic qualifications and exam results required for university studies

 - English language proficiency certificate

 - Proof you have sufficient funds to support your stay in Ireland without recourse to public funds, or the reliance on casual employment

 - Medical Insurance

 - Commitment to leave Ireland on the expiry of your visa

 The estimated costs of living in Ireland for a student during one academic year are 7,000 EUR.
 Non-EU/EEA students who are studying for a period of fewer than 6 months are required to prove that they are able to handle living costs of 500 EUR/month.